leowhitehead/MontiLang/README.md

 # Usage:
 To interpret a Monti file, use

-    path/to/monti/executable [file] [optional commands]
+    path/to/monti/executable [file] <optional flags>

 If no file is specified, Monti will launch into an interactive REPL

-using the `-c` flag will not run the program, but will preprocess and print the source code as it is read by the interpreter
+Including the the `-c` flag will cause the program to not run, but will preprocess and print the source code as it is read by the interpreter

 # Examples